About OSHA and ANSI

 OSHA (Occupational Safety & Health Administration) is a sub-agency of the US Department of Labor.
 It issues standards to segments of the work force and polices these regulations with a staff of inspectors who make periodic work site checks.
 The purpose of these standards is to insure workplace safety.
 Fines are imposed if repeated infractions are noted.

 Based on Federal OSHA Regulation Standard 1910.151.b: "Adequate first aid supplies shall be readily available."
-This rule applies to treatment of minor injuries that occur in the workplace.
+This rule applies to treatment of minor injuries that occur in the workplace, and refers in Appendix A to ANSI Z308.1 as the basis for minimum first aid kit content.

 You should be concerned with OSHA compliance on both a federal and state level.
 Currently, 30 states follow the Federal OSHA regulations as stated above, while 22 states and territories follow a regulation that combines the Federal standard and imposes an individualized state by state requirement.
 The state standard can be reviewed on the Internet or by contacting your local OSHA office.